 |Live phone support||Limited integration options|

 If your main business focus is providing consultations, you probably know what it’s like to purchase accounting software and leave most of the features untouched.
-Most of the feature accounting apps offer aren’t necessary for you.
 If that’s your case, try ZipBooks.
 While it’s not as popular as other applications on the market, it’s developed with consultants in mind.

 For beginner consultants on a budget, ZipBooks does offer a free plan.
 As your business grows, you can upgrade to the Smarter plan for $15 per month, or the Sophisticated plan for $35 per month.
 ZipBooks offers the Accountant plan for much larger businesses; prices for this plan vary.